EpicWealthJourney/skills-github-pages/_posts/2024-12-06-myjourney.md

 So what happened?
 The Honda I was inspecting was fairly young.
 These were decent quality vehicles, usually very reliable.
 What's more, I experienced no stumbling, spuddering, or smoking when I went to pull it out of my bay following the initial inspection.
 The same symptoms never manifested.
 I decided the following day I'd try starting it one more time.
 After all, the dealership spent money on this vehicle and they'd likely lose money if they sent it to auction when it was intended to be sold on the lot.
-So first thing in the morning, at the beginning of my shift I cranked it up.
+So first thing in the morning, at the beginning of my shift, I cranked it up.
 Still no repeat symptom.
 I happened to catch the sales manager on his way in and let him know what I'd found.
 "Great news, I decided to double check this car and it appears it wants to start normally every time for me.
 You might be able to sell it worry free anyway with a little maintenance update."